WebDAVDevs/webdav-browser-extension/README.md

 * Remember folders that should be viewed as dav
 * Use a state as for Dark Reader or tutorial.focus-mode.
 The current popup solution is lame.
 * Autodetect a webdav share:
-  * On 403 error we can try a PROPFIND.
+  * On 403 error we can try a PROPFIND or OPTIONS.
 If it was successful then load the UI.
-  * If the directory has a listing with a `<title>Index of ...</title>` then it may have a dav version too.
+  * `DAV: 1,2,3` header is already in use but returned only on OPTIONS.
+Maybe add it on `GET /` 403 error?
   * `Alt-Svc: dav` header https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Alt-Svc But nobody will set the header
+  * If the directory has a listing with a `<title>Index of ...</title>` then it may have a dav version too but unlikely.
 * Option to load the webdav-js directly from CDN with a latest version
 * Open any WebDAV server e.g. just as an app.
 See also https://github.com/dom111/webdav-js/issues/120